sista-ai/ai-assistant-react/README.md

-# Voice AI Assistant (React JS)
+# AI Voice Assistant (React JS)

-Turn your App smart with a conversational AI assistant and interactive voice UI **in less than 10 minutes**!
+Give your App a voice, with a conversational AI assistant and interactive voice UI **in less than 10 minutes**!

 **No Code Changes!
 No Intent Definitions!** _Just add our magic button `<AiAssistantButton />`._